 Atters’ Alchemy Moustache Wax

-The Chap’s editor-at-large, Michael “Atters” Attree, has assisted us in developing a startlingly unique new moustache wax.
-He insisted on a scent that was both manly and fragrant, and a consistency that would maintain his personal facial plumage to the loftiest heights imaginable.
-Atters’ Alchemy will also soon be available in chestnut brown; this is the neutral version.
+The Chap’s editor-at-large, Michael “Atters” Attree, has assisted us in developing a startlingly unique moustache wax.
+He insisted on a scent that was both manly and fragrant, and a consistency that would maintain his personal set of whiskers to the loftiest heights imaginable.
+The result is Atters’ Alchemy, which comes in a neutral colour for all shades and types of facial plumage.

 Cyril Salter Open Razor

-The open razor was used as a symbol of English gentlemanly tradition in the last James Bond film Skyfall for good reason.
-Also sometimes known as a “cut-throat” razor, don’t let the gruesome nomenclature put you off.
+The open razor, also sometimes known as a “cut-throat” razor, should not put you off with its gruesome nomenclature.
 This is the most traditional and precise way to remove one’s stubble, and with a little instruction and a lot of practice, you will soon have the billiard-ball smooth chin of a dapper gent, plus the satisfaction of knowing you shave like Cary Grant and all the other chaps of the 1930s did.